 In the second of three posts on the future enforcement of U.K. financial crimes, we explore the implications of enforcement actions related to financial crime in the U.K. Read the first post here.
-To see all four clues and a roadmap for implementing an effective business conduct programme, download the related white paper at any time.

 A handful of recent developments provide valuable clues to how U.K. enforcement of financial crimes may play out in the future.
 Companies falling under the jurisdiction of U.K. authorities—which, given the breadth of the jurisdiction established by U.K. Bribery Act, includes the vast majority of multi-national companies—would do well to pay attention and to make proactive adjustments to their business conduct programmes.

 Recent legislation authorising U.K. authorities to use Deferred Prosecution Agreements (DPAs) has provided an important new tool to the SFO and other U.K.authorities.
 Most importantly, the Code of Practice guidance that governs the use of DPAs sets up significant incentives for companies to “self-report” potential violations of the law and to cooperate fully with the government if investigated—including cooperating in the future prosecution of individuals.